-As Chair I am an actuary specialising in pensions schemes, have completed the Pensions Regulator's Toolkit and regularly receive Continual Professional Development from pension experts, seminars and conferences.
-I am also an accredited professional trustee under the

-Pensions Management Institutes accreditation standards.
-The Trustee carries out a similar role for other occupational schemes and also undergoes training from PSGS's internal resources.
+As Chair I specialise in registered pension schemes, have completed The Pensions Regulator's Toolkit and keep myself updated on developments in the pensions world.
+Until 30th September 2023 when I retired from being an actuary, I was an actuary specialising in pensions schemes.
+I am also an accredited professional trustee under the Pensions Management Institutes accreditation standards.
+The Trustee carries out a similar role for other occupational schemes and also undergoes training from VGS's internal resources.
 As such, the requirement under section 248 of the Pensions Act 2004 (requirement for knowledge and understanding) has been met during the Scheme year by the Trustee.